Legal Help for Victims of Serious Vaccine Reaction

 If your child develops seizures or other signs of brain injury (such as serious lethargy or coma) within these time frames, you may be able to prove a compensable vaccine brain injury claim.
 If in addition to seizures and/or other signs of brain injury, your child later is diagnosed with autism in addition to the earlier seizure disorder/brain injury, the autism may be part of the compensable brain injury claim.

-Please note that these vaccine injuries are very different than a situation where a vaccine needle (or other injection) can damage a nerve and cause Complex Regional Pain Syndrome.
+Bear in mind that these vaccine injuries are very different from a situation where a vaccine needle (or other injection) can damage a nerve and cause Complex Regional Pain Syndrome.
 For more on Complex Regional Pain Syndrome, click here.